 Discussion

-With the advent of the COVID-19 pandemic in 2020, there was a huge change in the development of lectures in universities worldwide [1, 24, 25].
+With the advent of the COVID-19 pandemic in 2020, there was a considerable change in the development of lectures in universities worldwide [1, 24, 25].
 Synchronous and asynchronous e-learning became the main environment in which students interacted.
 Active learning classroom strategies need to be generated to engage the interest and motivation of students [26].
-In this context, JC could be considered a project-based pedagogical tool, as students are tasked with reading and analyzing scientific articles and then presenting and discussing their findings (i.e. essay).
+In this context, JC could be considered a project-based pedagogical tool, as students are tasked with reading and analyzing scientific articles and then presenting and discussing their findings (i.e., essay).
 We analyzed the implementation of a synchronous e-learning journal club at plant genetics lectures.
-The results show that there is a positive perception of students towards the implementation of a journal club based on the application of a collaborative-metacognitive use of science literature teaching approach (CMSLTA).
+The results show that there is a positive perception of students toward the implementation of a journal club on the basis of the application of a collaborative-metacognitive use of the science literature teaching approach (CMSLTA).

 The JC implementation received excellent feedback from participants during the two academic semesters.
-Our results reveal that 83% of the participants who participated in the implementation of the JC found it productive, and relevant to their formal education and they agreed with its implementation (Figure 2).
-For a long time, JC was used for teaching and knowledge sharing in medicine [12, 25], and in post-graduate education [27].
+Our results revealed that 83% of the participants who participated in the implementation of the JC were productive and relevant to their formal education, and they agreed with its implementation (Figure 2).
+For a long time, JC was used for teaching and knowledge sharing in medicine [12, 25] and in postgraduate education [27].
 In our work, the use of the JC approach has proven to be educationally valuable for students and beneficial for professors in teaching concepts related to common problems.
 According to the participants, it assists in the development of critical critique skills, raises awareness of research, fosters a positive research culture, and promotes evidence-based practice [28].

 The students showed an improvement in their academic reading and writing ability because the JC implies active learning [32].
-Nevertheless, there was a reduction in grades when the students were exposed to reading and discussing research articles (Table 1; Figure 3) However, there was an increase in the grading in four out of the five groups in the two evaluated academic semesters (Figure 3).
-Similar results were found by other authors during the JC sessions where the participants showed increased knowledge and critical thinking [7, 14, 30].
+Nevertheless, there was a reduction in grades when the students were exposed to reading and discussing research articles (Table 1; Figure 3).
+However, there was an increase in the grade in four out of the five groups in the two evaluated academic semesters (Figure 3).
+Similar results were reported by other authors during JC sessions, where the participants reported increased knowledge and critical thinking [7, 14, 30].

 Training students in the use of various digital tools for research enabled them to effectively leverage their readings and improve the quality of their essays (Figure 3).
 However, our findings indicate that numerous students turn to platforms such as Sci-Hub to access up-to-date articles (Figure S1, [37]).
-It is essential to recognize that employing such resources involves infringing intellectual property rights and copyright laws [38].
+It is essential to recognize that employing such resources involves infringing on intellectual property rights and copyright laws [38].
 Consequently, it becomes imperative to pursue legitimate and ethical alternatives that enable university students to access academic information while upholding the principles of copyright laws [39].
 Additionally, an advantage of implementing a journal club with essay writing is the reduction of cheating and plagiarism [36].
-This is achieved by providing new articles each semester instead of discussing the same ones repeatedly.
-The use of articles allows for the diversification of readings in each semester.
+This is achieved by providing new articles each semester instead of discussing the same articles repeatedly.
+The use of articles allows for the diversification of readings each semester.
 In most cases, the students benefit from the state of the art in the studied area and associate the theoretical knowledge that they are learning.
 We found that the implementation of a journal club in plant genetics helps strengthen skills such as critical thinking, teamwork, independent learning, tolerance of different opinions, and digital skills, all of which are included in the seven Cs framework.